 Explore SF’s Bay Area: Alcatraz Island, a Dungeon, and Pier 39

 A visit to the isolated and mysterious Alcatraz Island is a must-do when in SF.
 We booked an Alcatraz day tour, and immersed ourselves in the intriguing history of the penitentiary.
-The tour includes an audio guide that actually won awards for its exceptional sound effects and fascinating interviews with ex-prisoners and officers.
+The tour includes an award-winning audio guide with exceptional sound effects and interviews with ex-prisoners and officers.

-The tour includes a Hop-On, Hop-Off bus tour, so you can easily travel around the city afterwards.
+The tour includes a Big Bus tour, so you can easily travel around the city afterwards.

 Bus Operation Hours: 9AM – 5PM